DestinE-Climate-DT/one_pass/docs/source/installation.rst

 .. code-block:: bash

-   docker run --rm -ti one_pass:latest /bin/bash
+   docker build -t one_pass:latest .

 If you don't have permissions, add ``sudo`` to the beginning of the line.
 This will create your docker image.